Hispaniolan hutia: Conservation

 Two of the three species in this genus are known only by skeletal remains, often found in association with human kitchen middens or introduced rats.
 These two species (along with other related hutias on Hispaniola) probably disappeared by the seventeenth century because of excessive hunting by people.
 P. a. aedium and P. a. hylaeum have been greatly reduced in range and numbers and are threatened by deforestation, hunting, competition from introduced rodents such as rats and mice, and predation by the introduced small Indian mongoose (Urva auropunctata), as well as feral dogs and cats.
 The human population of Hispaniola is increasing, most of the island's forest cover is being cleared for agriculture, and hutias are usually killed whenever encountered.

 The IUCN regards P. a. hylaeum as a subspecies of P. aedium.
 P. a. hylaeum is called the Dominican hutia, while the nominate race, P. a. aedium is referred to as Cuvier's hutia.
-Recent surveys in Haiti have found P. aedium to be somewhat more common than once estimated, though still in jeopardy.
-The IUCN Red List classifies the P. aedium as "vulnerable".
+Recent surveys in Haiti have found P. aedium to be living as remnant populations in the southeast and on the Massif de la Hotte.
+The IUCN Red List classifies P. aedium as "least concern" as of 2024, though its population is declining due to loss of forest habitat, human hunting and predation by non-native animals such as dogs.
 Recent genetic research has identified three distinct populations of P. aedium.

 Its presence in several protected areas has recently been confirmed by a Darwin Initiative–funded project known as The Last Survivors; these include Jaragua, Del Este, Los Haitises, and Sierra de Bahoruco National Parks.
 Hutia population have also been discovered in privately protected areas such as Punta Cana Ecological Reserve.
 There were sightings in 2005 which were confirmed photographically in the Bahoruco region and evidence suggest that this area may have a substantial hutia population in and around the protected area.